seifferth/dollar_templates/readme.md

 `dollar_templates` concerning features that have been implemented, feel free to submit a bug report or even a pull request.

+## Installing

+This repository uses python setuptools and can be installed with pip.
+To install timesheet into the current user's home directory, for instance, you can simply invoke `pip install --user .`.

 ## Usage

 The easiest way to expand a template with some data is to use the